Hari31416/connections_backend/README.md

 A robust Node.js/Express REST API for managing professional and personal connections, companies, and employment positions.
 Features JWT authentication, MongoDB integration, and comprehensive logging.

+## ⚠️ Experimental Project Disclaimer

+**This is an experimental project** - the result of an experiment to understand whether "vibe coding" can be used to generate end-to-end web applications.

+**Important Notes:**

+- The bulk of this code is AI-generated
+- This code is **NOT optimized for production use**
+- This project serves as a proof-of-concept and learning exercise
+- Use at your own risk and review thoroughly before any production deployment

 ## 🚀 Technology Stack

 - **Runtime**: Node.js